zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendant-nodes-and-self.md

 ## public IEnumerable < HtmlNode > DescendantNodesAndSelf([int level = 0])

 Gets a collection of all descendant nodes of this element, in document order.
-DescendantNodesAndSelf method is a member of **HtmlAgilityPack.HtmlNode**
+The DescendantNodesAndSelf method is a member of **HtmlAgilityPack.HtmlNode**

 ### Returns: